Elevation Tour

-The Elevation Tour was a worldwide concert tour by Irish rock band U2.
+The Elevation Tour was a worldwide concert tour by the Irish rock band U2.
 Staged in support of the group's 2000 album All That You Can't Leave Behind, the tour visited arenas across North America and Europe in 2001.
 Contrasting with the extravagant, outdoor productions of the band's previous two live ventures, the Zoo TV Tour (1992–1993) and the PopMart Tour (1997–1998), the Elevation Tour saw them return to indoor arenas with a much more stripped-down, intimate stage design.
 The stage featured a heart-shaped catwalk that encircled many audience members, and festival seating was offered in the United States for the first time in the group's history.

 The Elevation Tour comprised 113 shows over three legs.
 It opened on 24 March 2001 with the first leg in North America, the second leg in Europe that summer, and the third leg returning to North America that autumn, ending on 2 December 2001.
 It was both the highest-grossing concert tour in North America (US$109.7 million) and globally (US$143.5 million) that year.
 Its success was capped off by the band's performance at the Super Bowl XXXVI halftime show in 2002.
 The tour was depicted in two concert films, Elevation 2001: Live from Boston and U2 Go Home: Live from Slane Castle, Ireland.